ZacharyWolfe/ClickitBackend/README.md

-# ClickitBackend
+# Clickit Backend
-Backend for Clickit
+The backend Firebase cloud functions for my online store, Clickit; "want it? click it, buy it."